John Hall (New York politician): Political career

 He has been involved with Mid-Hudson Nuclear Opponents, who successfully fought the siting of a nuclear power plant on the Hudson River in Greene County.
 While living in Saugerties, New York, Hall co-founded Saugerties Concerned Citizens, and helped write the town's first zoning law.
-When Ulster County announced plans for a 200 acre solid waste dump on the historic Winston Farm, Hall led the opposition.
+When Ulster County announced plans for a 200 acre solid waste dump on the historic Winston farm, Hall led the opposition.
 This effort culminated in his 1989 election to the Ulster County Legislature.
 In the late 1990s, after three successive school budgets were rejected by the voters, John ran for, and was elected twice to, the Saugerties Board of Education.
 His fellow trustees elected him president, and budgets were passed each year of Hall's tenure.

 In late October 2004, Hall publicly commented that the presidential campaign of George W. Bush had not asked for permission to use the Orleans song "Still the One" at campaign events.
 His publisher sent a cease and desist letter to the campaign which dropped the song from their playlist.
 Four years later, Hall expressed similar disapproval when John McCain's presidential campaign also used the song without asking for permission.
+The song would eventually be used at the 2008 Democratic National Convention following the conclusion of Senator Ted Kennedy’s speech.

+Tenure in Congress

 During the fall of 2005, Hall's concern about the environment and the Iraq War, and dissatisfaction with Sue Kelly, the U.S. Representative for his new home town, contributed to his decision to set musical projects aside and run for the seat in New York's 19th congressional district.
 He defeated several other Democratic candidates in the primary and Kelly in the general election.
 In the House of Representatives, Hall served on the Select Committee on Energy Independence and Global Warming, the Committee on Transportation and Infrastructure, and the House Veterans Affairs Committee.
 He was appointed to be chairman of the Subcommittee on Disability Assistance and Memorial Affairs.
 He was one of three freshmen representatives assigned a subcommittee chairmanship.
 As chair of the VA Disability and Memorial Affairs subcommittee, he helped write the Veterans Claims Modernization Act of 2008, which passed the House and Senate unanimously and was signed into law by President George W. Bush, who referred to it as "good government".
 Hall was assigned to serve on the Committee on Transportation and Infrastructure and was chairman of the Subcommittee on Disability Assistance and Memorial Affairs of the Veterans Affairs Committee in the 110th Congress.

 Hall was reelected in 2008 over Republican candidate Kieran Lalor, but he lost in the 2010 election to Nan Hayworth.
 In July 2011, Hall announced that he would not seek a rematch with Hayworth, citing the prohibitive campaign fund-raising necessary as a result of the Supreme Court's decision in Citizens United v.
 FEC.
 He said he wanted to spend time with his family and travel across the country with his band.
 Hayworth served one term before losing reelection in 2012.